AXIS Sensor Metrics Dashboard

 5. Download could take a while depending on the file size.

-You might want to remove sensor metrics data sources that you no longer require.
-Data from that source will no longer be collected.
-This will not affect stored data from that source.
+You can remove sensor metrics data sources that you no longer require.
+Data from the removed source will no longer be collected, but it doesn’t affect stored data.

-3. Click the menu button on the source you’d like to remove.
+2. Click on the source you’d like to remove.

 Add a serial Modbus data source

-In this example use case we are going to add a Modbus data source over a serial connection.
+In this example, we are going to add a Modbus data source over a serial connection.

 2. Type the name of the source.

-3. Select Modbus over serial in the Type drop-down menu.
+3. Select Modbus over serial in the Source drop-down menu.

 4. Click the link Current serial port configuration on main unit to configure your serial port to match the requirements of your modbus device.

-10. Set a Retention time.
-Retention time specifies for how long the created datafiles will remain on the SD card.
-After the specified time they will be automatically deleted.
+The retention time specifies for how the created data files remain on the SD card before they're automatically deleted.

 Note